talex5/vulkan-test/README.md

 Example OCaml code that uses GPU acceleration to render 3D scene and display it in a Wayland window, using Vulkan but without its Wayland-support extension.

+If run without `$WAYLAND_DISPLAY` set then it will try to use KMS to render directly to the screen.

 This is intended for tracing, to help me learn about graphics.

 To run: